jarcode-foss/glava/README.md

 - Preprocessor directive parsing to handle requests and transformations on uniforms before they are passed to the shader.
 - Detecting if the window manager reports the currently focused window as fullscreen (and halting rendering for the duration)
 - Fixed a memory corruption bug that crashed the `nvidia` driver on Linux
+- Fix breaks in audio spectrum read from the PulseAudio server

 **What will never be done:**